nuriel77/iri-playbook/docs/post-installation.rst

 Connecting to IOTA Peer Manager
 ===============================

 For IOTA Peer Manager, this installation has already configured it to be accessible via a webserver.
-See `Peer Manager Behind WebServer with Password`_.
+See :ref:`peerManagerBehindWebServerWithPassword`.

 .. addRemoveNeighbors::